Our Family of Companies

 Duration Management.

-Unconstrained fixed income strategies take large, and sometimes negative, duration positions.
+Unconstrained fixed income strategies take large bets on the direction of interest rates, traditionally an unreliable source of alpha.
 Strategic Income uses duration as a risk mitigation tool, and seeks to avoid taking large duration positions due to the difficulty in predicting interest rates.

 Quality Bias.

-Strategic Income has a top quintile yield without taking excessive risks.
+Strategic Income has an above average yield without taking excessive risks.
 The average credit quality of the holdings in the strategy is Investment Grade rated, while the average credit quality of most portfolios in the peer group is rated as High Yield.

 Why Invest in the Strategy Today?